pyproj4/pyproj/HOW_TO_RELEASE.md

 ### Create a GitHub Release

+### Create a GitHub Release

 1. Go to https://github.com/pyproj4/pyproj/releases.
 2. Click "Draft a new release".
+3. Click "Select tag" and either:
-3. Select the release candidate tag you just pushed from the "Select tag" dropdown list.
+   a.
+Select the release candidate tag you pushed from the command line.
+   b.
+Type the version tag you would like GitHub to create as part of this release (ex. `3.7.2`).
-4. Enter "X.Y.Z" as the Release title using the version number you created.
+4. Enter "X.Y.Z Release" as the Release title using the version number you created.
-5. In the description enter "MNT: Version X.Y.Z"
+5. Click "Generate release notes".
+6. Check the box for "Set as the latest".
-6. Click "Publish release".
+7. Click "Publish release".

-Next, go through the history and add release notes (see: [automatically generated release notes](https://docs.github.com/en/repositories/releasing-projects-on-github/automatically-generated-release-notes)).
+For more information on auto-generated release notes see [automatically generated release notes](https://docs.github.com/en/repositories/releasing-projects-on-github/automatically-generated-release-notes)).
 Make sure to acknowledge contributions made by others in the release.

 ### The wheels